The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Our team is excited to assist you with any part of the admission process.
 Please do not hesitate to contact us with any questions or to schedule a campus visit.
 Our office hours are Monday-Friday from 8:00 a.m. to 4:00 p.m.
 EDT.

-Jennifer Weeden joined the Fay School admissions team in July 2019 as Assistant Director of Admission and she now serves as the Director of Admission and Interim Director of Financial Aid.
-She has 18 years of admissions experience, having worked from early learning through to the secondary school level and with day and boarding school families.
+Jennifer Weeden joined the Fay School admissions team in July 2019 as Assistant Director of Admission and she now serves as the Director of Admission.
+She has over 20 years of admissions experience, having worked from early learning through to the secondary school level and with day and boarding school families.

 The part of her work that Jennifer enjoys most is meeting and getting to know applicant students and their families.
 “Hearing about all the things each student loves to do, finding out what has worked well in school, and learning about each student’s hopes and dreams for the future makes this work endlessly rewarding.
 Helping parents understand the fit between our program and their child as a learner and as a citizen of the world gives them a chance to consider both who their child is today and who their child is poised to become.”